-15 Unusual Fruits & Veg for the Home Garden
+15 Unusual Fruits & Vegetables to grow in your Garden

 The benefits of growing your own fruit and vegetables are many – reduced food miles, healthy exercise, truly Organic produce, self sufficiency, and a closer relationship with the land.
 Another is being able to choose from a vast selection of different varieties that you’ll never see in a supermarket.
 Heirloom tomatoes in wild shapes and sizes, foreign vegetables you’ve never heard of before, and common veg in uncommon colours.

 Every year I try to grow something out of the ordinary and in the past five years some of them have graduated from trial to garden staple.
 Growing unusual varieties adds excitement and diversity to your plate and is just plain fun!
 This is why I’m sharing my list of fifteen unique varieties that I think you should consider including in your own garden this year.
 For more ideas, check out my Pinterest board for Unusual fruits & vegetables for the Home Grower.

 White strawberries, also called Pineberries, came onto my radar a couple of years ago.
 They’re not genetically engineered but rather an old variety – I bet you didn’t know that all strawberries in South America used to be white!
 I now have dozens of these plants on the go thanks to a friend who gave me some plants.
 They multiply by sending out runners (vines that grow their own root systems) so I’ll have even more baby plants to put in my allotment garden this year.

 The colour of these berries is certainly intriguing but it’s functional too – I’ve not had any problems with birds eating them at all.
 As for taste, they’re said to be a cross between a pineapple and a strawberry but personally I think they taste like ordinary strawberries.

 You might be able to find plants for sale in a local nursery, but try to get runners off any friends who are growing them first.
 If all else fails, here the plants are for sale on Amazon: